US food banks struggle to feed hungry amid surging prices

 For that, Martha Hasal is grateful.

-Story by Janie Har.
-Associated Press writers Terence Chea and Ashraf Khalil contributed to this report.
+Janie Har, Associated Press.
+AP reporters Terence Chea in Oakland and Ashraf Khalil in Washington contributed to this story.